E-commerce Website Development in the UK: Complete 2026 Guide

 How to Choose an E-commerce Development Agency

 The agency you choose matters as much as the platform.
 A poor agency on the right platform still delivers a poor result. **Evaluate based on:** 1. **E-commerce portfolio** — Have they built stores that actually sell?
 Ask for revenue or conversion data, not just screenshots.
 2. **Platform expertise** — Shopify Partners and WooCommerce experts have platform-specific certifications and experience.
 3. **UK market understanding** — VAT handling, UK payment gateways, GDPR compliance, Royal Mail integration.
 4. **Post-launch support** — E-commerce sites need ongoing maintenance, security updates, and feature additions.
 5. **Performance focus** — Ask for PageSpeed scores on stores they've built.
 Slow stores lose sales.
-Our guide to choosing a web design agency in the UK covers the full evaluation process.
+Choosing the right development partner is crucial — use our agency evaluation checklist to compare agencies objectively.
 For specific questions to ask during agency calls, see our 15 questions checklist.
 If you're not sure whether to build with an agency or use a DIY platform, our professional website vs Wix comparison helps you decide based on your specific situation.
 Accessibility matters for e-commerce too — around 1 in 5 UK shoppers have a disability, and an inaccessible checkout loses sales.
 Our guide on building accessible websites covers the standards your store should meet.
+E-commerce stores also benefit from dark mode design patterns that reduce eye strain during long shopping sessions.

 Frequently Asked Questions